 The roster must include the residence or school address, which qualifies each team member as eligible for the Tournament.
-Players claiming eligibility through school attendance shall provide the schools address.
+Players claiming eligibility through school attendance shall provide the school's address.
 Players claiming residence through their residence shall provide their home address.

 Each player appearing on the Tournament roster must have in their possession (to be presented at team check-in) a copy of one of the following to verify their age and birth date: Birth Certificate, Computer Printout from School Showing Birth Date, Drivers License/Permit, Certificate of Age from Church on Letterhead, Valid Passport, Certification of Age on Letterhead Signed by a Superintendent/Principal/Attendance Officer, Hospital Certificate of Birth, School Issued I.D.
-Which Includes Birth Date, Baptismal Certificate, Wisconsin's School Sports and Activities Vital Record Form.
+Which Includes Birth Date, Baptismal Certificate, Wisconsin's School Sports, and Activities Vital Record Form.

 Players must be prepared to prove their age upon the request of a Tournament Representative.
-Any team found to have used an ineligible player will be immediately disqualified from competition.
+Any team found to have used an ineligible player will be immediately disqualified from the competition.
 The Tournament Director reserves the right to investigate eligibility matters at any time, including after the event.

-AGE DIVISIONS Players in their respective age groups must not reach the next age before May 1, 2020
+AGE DIVISIONS Players in their respective age groups must not reach the next age before May 1, 2023

-- 9-under Born on or after May 1, 2010

-- 10-under Born on or after May 1, 2009

-- 11-under Born on or after May 1, 2008

-- 12-under Born on or after May 1, 2007

-- 13-under Born on or after May 1, 2006
+9-under - Born on or after May 1, 2013

-- 14-under Born on or after May 1, 2005
+10-under - Born on or after May 1, 2012

-- 15-under Born on or after May 1, 2004
+13-under - Born on or after May 1, 2009